 7. Read a Christmas Story

 Not only is it good for our little ones to hear us read to them, but it makes for some really precious moments.
-Many families read the Christmas Story from the bible on Christmas Eve, but you can really pick any story you would like.
+Many families read The Night Before Christmas or stories from the Bible on Christmas Eve, but you can really pick any story you would like.
 I think it does make it extra special if you choose the same book to read together year after year.